_ [Contents]

 This is what sets science apart from debating and lawyering, where advocacy is carried to an extreme, and it is considered acceptable to skip or make light of data that tends to support the “opposing side”.

-For example, if you want to compute the average aspect ratio of eggs, and you have millions of eggs available, it is acceptable to choose a moderately small sample and measure only the sample.
-You must, however, arrange that the sample is chosen in such a way that no bias is introduced.
+Here’s another scenario involving a catch-all hypothesis: Suppose we want to compute the average aspect ratio of eggs, i.e. the ratio of length to width.
+There are millions of eggs available, and we can’t afford to measure them all, so we choose a subset and measure that.
+We must make sure that the sample is chosen in such a way that no bias is introduced.

 To repeat: The phrase “selecting the data” may not sound nasty the first time you hear it, but the connotations are very nasty indeed.
 There are various things that could be going on: